 “Email is dead” is a common line that we’ve all heard tossed around at least once.
 The truth is that email isn’t dead — far from it, in fact.
-And if you’ve somehow been convinced that it is, it’s probably time for a strategy shake-up to ensure that your email marketing strategy is being implemented correctly and effectively.
+And if you’ve somehow been convinced that it is, it’s probably time for a strategy shake-up to ensure that your email marketing is being implemented correctly and effectively.

-It Helps You Put a Personalization Plan Into Place
+Helps You Put a Personalization Plan Into Place

-It Moves Leads Down the Funnel
+Moves Leads Down the Funnel

 Emails are meant to achieve a lot of things, but ultimately, their main purpose is to guide leads down the funnel and toward a purchase decision.
 Easier said than done, though, right?

-It Ensures Your Content is Distributed Correctly
+Ensures Your Content is Distributed Correctly

 Content fuels your email marketing.
-An email marketing strategy directly complements your content strategy by helping distribute your content to the right people at the right time.
+An email marketing strategy directly complements your content marketing strategy by helping distribute your content to the right people at the right time.
 Each piece of content you create should be crafted with your audience in mind.
 Particularly, you should be thinking about what questions the content helps your audience answer and what stage of their journey it is most applicable to.
 Doing so will ensure your email marketing plays a key role in how, where, and to whom that content gets sent.
 It’s a much better way to approach content distribution than just throwing it all out there and seeing what sticks.

 It’s Integral to Cohesive Campaigns